nattawutAmsri/docker-lamp/README.md

 * data -> store your db data
 * logs -> allow your server with logs and easy to get log from you host
 * www -> store your php application

+Your can access your web server via http://localhost Your can access your phpmyadmin via http://localhost:8080